AdityaAich/Password-generator/README.md

 A simple password generator using HTML, CSS and JavaScript.
 This was created to generate a random password from a requested length of characters.

+## May 28

+* Added name spacing to further organize app and methods.

 ## May 26

 * My password generator only allows > 12 now.
 For your own good :)